lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 Decreasing the fee discount is subject to a cooldown period.
 Once the decrease of the fee discount compared to the current value is requested, stake allocation weight is reduced immediately, while the effective fee remains the same until the cooldown period elapses.
 Once the cooldown period elapses, Node Operators have to submit an additional transaction to apply the reduced fee discount.
 This approach ensures that Node Operators cannot immediately reduce their fee discount and gain an unfair advantage in stake allocation since fees are effective as of Oracle reports (currently every 14 days).

+Cooldown duration is configurable and determined by the DAO via `DEFAULT_ADMIN_ROLE`.

-CMv2 Oracle uses active fee discounts set by Node Operators as of the report's refSlot.
+CMv2 Oracle uses active fee discounts set by Node Operators as of the report's `refSlot`.
 That indirectly means that the discount reduction cooldown period should be at least as long as the interval between Oracle reports to prevent Node Operators from bypassing the cooldown by timing their discount reductions around Oracle reports.

 `MetaRegistry` is notified about weight multiplier changes when Node Operators increase or request a decrease of their fee discount. `MetaRegistry` pulls the recent weight multiplier from the provider should the Node Operator weight need recalculation due to changes in the other weight providers or changes to the Node Operator's type.